Go to My Ireland

 Spring is in the air on the island of Ireland in February.
 Bright yellow daffodils start to bloom in parks and gardens, animals emerge from hibernation in the countryside, and folks in towns and cities look ahead to a year of exciting events.

 Chief among them is St Brigid's Day on 1 February, when the people of Ireland pay homage to one of their patron saints.
-And for the first time ever, it will be a bank holiday in the Republic of Ireland, meaning bars and restaurants will be abuzz with the energy of a long weekend.
+And it's a bank holiday in the Republic of Ireland, meaning bars and restaurants will be abuzz with the energy of a long weekend.

-Added to Valentine's Day, Six Nations Rugby, Illuminate Derry and much more, it's just one more reason to visit Ireland at this rejuvenating time of year.
+Added to Valentine's Day, Six Nations Rugby and much more, it's just one more reason to visit Ireland at this rejuvenating time of year.
 So, bucket list at the ready – Ireland in February travel tips are coming up!

 Kylemore Abbey, County Galway